APIs

 Engine signaling parameters

-/api/sse and /api/websocket accept the same params query parameter, but the structure separates client filters from tunnel filters:
+/api/sse and /api/websocket accept the same params query parameter, but the structure separates client filters from tunnel filters.
+Browser watch connections must put a short-lived token in the rstream.token query parameter because browser WebSocket/EventSource APIs cannot attach arbitrary Authorization headers.

 curl -N -G "https://<engine>/api/sse" \